 Significant increase in credit risk (SICR).
 Inbank assesses at the end of each reporting date whether the credit risk of a financial instrument has increased significantly since initial recognition.
-Inbank considers a financial instrument to have experienced a significant increase in credit risk when there have been adverse changes in the economic environment, which might affect the borrowers' performance (e.g., adverse changes in regional unemployment rate, in inflation, in income).
 For retail receivables, the significant increase in credit risk is assumed to occur at more than 30 days past due.
 Additionally, if forbearance measures have been applied to the receivable due to the financial difficulties and the obligation is served properly, it is also considered the increase in credit risk.
 For the receivables classified as performing forborne the probation period is 24 months.
 Considering Inbank's usual business practise, the ability to collect information concerning customer financial behaviour is limited, which makes it difficult to apply other criteria with reasonable effort.
 For non-retail receivables, the significant increase in credit risk is also assessed qualitatively, based on the financial statements submitted by counterparties on regular basis.